wp-plugins/testimonial-rotator/readme.txt

 == Description ==
 Finally a really simple way to manage testimonials on your site.
 This plugin creates a testimonial and a testimonial rotator custom post type, complete with WordPress admin fields for adding testimonials and assigning them to rotators for display.
 It includes a Widget and Shortcode to display the testimonials.

-It's designed with minimal CSS so it will blend with your theme and can easily be updated to match your theme.
+= Documentation =
+Help documents and code snippets can be viewed at http://halgatewood.com/docs/plugins/testimonial-rotator/

 Version 2 includes a big release full of awesome features like: